 The National Wine & Grape industry Centre Honours Scholarships aim to support high quality students undertaking a research project as part of an Honours year.
 This scholarship has a total value of $5,000 comprising $3,000 stipend for the student and $2,000 operating funds to support the project.

 The following projects are proposed:

 The measurement of total sulfur dioxide concentrations in wine by flow injection analysis in the presence of high glutathione concentrations.
 Supervisors - John Blackman, Leigh Schmidtke, Andrew Clark.

-Sulfur dioxide is the main presevative in wine and total concentrations in wine are regulated due to implications to consumer health.
+Sulfur dioxide is the main preservative in wine and total concentrations in wine are regulated due to implications to consumer health.
 Flow injection analysis has become more common in the analysis of total sulfur dioxide concentrations in white wine.
-However, it is known that certain sulfur compounds can interfer in the colorimetric reaction utilised in the flow injection analysis system.
-Furthermore, certain strains of yeasts have been developed to afford high concentraitons of the antioxidant and sulfur compound glutathione in the final wine.
+However, it is known that certain sulfur compounds can interfere in the colorimetric reaction utilised in the flow injection analysis system.
+Furthermore, certain strains of yeasts have been developed to afford high concentrations of the antioxidant and sulfur compound glutathione in the final wine.
 This project will investigate the impact of high concentrations of glutathione on the measured total sulfur dioxide concentration via flow injection analysis, and the ability to prevent any interference.

 The products formed during the anaerobic degradation of ascorbic acid in wine conditions.
 Supervisors - Celia Barril, Andrew Clark

 The anaerobic decay of ascorbic acid in the presence of skin derived phenolic compounds in wine is known to generate a variety of products.
 This project will utilise high temperatures to accelerate the anaerobic degradation of ascorbic acid and allow the formation of latter products.
 The products will be identified utilising LCMS techniques and, where possible, isolation of products will occur for offsite analysis by NMR.